jamesdamillington/Tenerife-PNV-ACV/Tenerife-PNV-ACV-Practical-nofigs.md

 # Potential Natural & Actual Current Vegetation of Tenerife
 _Practical, 22 January 2024 with [james.millington@kcl.ac.uk](mailto:james.millington@kcl.ac.uk)_

+**Note: this version created for pdf has no figures and may vary slightly from the online version**

 ## 0. Introduction

 While in Tenerife we visited multiple locations to see how vegetation varied across the island, considering the physical and human drivers of what influences both the potential natural vegetation (PNV) but also the actual current vegetation (ACV) on the island.
 In this practical we will use Google Earth Engine (GEE) and QGIS to create an initial simple map of PNV and ACV.
 As well as showing you how to use these tools to produce a professional map based on secondary data and your observations in the field, the practical will also help you to think about how to improve the simple map for your report (should you chose the Vegetation Coursework 2 Question – see the fieldtrip handbook).